 An offline map is a must-have if you’re traveling to some new place.
-There are a ton of great offline maps on the app store that come with a variety of features.
+There are many great offline maps on the app store that come with a variety of features.
 For instance, some apps let you download maps of an entire city or locality so that you can access it even if there is no network.

 Google’s official maps app lets you save maps, too (as cached data).
 This is good too (and in most cases, good enough), but I’d probably go for other dedicated offline maps.
 To get a fine option, check out this list of offline maps for iPhone and iPad.

 9. Travel Apps: Tour Planners

-If you’re just planning your tour, you might also want to check out travel planner apps for the iPhone.
-There are some great apps here like TripIt, Kayak, etc.
+If you’re planning your tour, you might also want to check out travel planner apps for the iPhone.
+There are some great apps here, like TripIt, Kayak, etc.

 With a travel planner app installed, there’s a lot of helpful automation.
-As an example, TripIt can automatically make your travel itinerary based on the ticket confirmation emails you get (once you link the app to your account).
+For example, TripIt can automatically make your travel itinerary based on the ticket confirmation emails you get (once you link the app to your account).
 From tickets to hotel reservations to even local transport, apps can help you plan your tour in style.